subelgao/capstone-smb/README.md

 - **Terraform** – for infrastructure provisioning
 - **Ansible** – for configuration management
 - **Jenkins** – for CI/CD automation
-- **AWS Route 53** – for DNS-based health checks and traffic failover
+- **AWS Route 53** – for DNS-based health checks and traffic failover (Here we have used nginx reverse proxy and ngrok tool for free domain)

 ## Objectives